Video Game: Thexder

 - Trial-and-Error Gameplay - The original Thexder had no continues, so you were on your own to remember which enemies would restore energy, where to find them, and how to gun down enemies without taking too much harm in the process.
 Fire Hawk and Thexder Neo's easy mode were more forgiving.

-- Videogame Flight - With no restrictions.
-This is balanced by some claustrophobic level designs, wide open areas filled with swarms of enemies, and the auto-aiming function restricted to humanoid form.
-(Hint: Don't fly into wide open areas.
-EVER!)
+- Videogame Flight - Transforming into a jet allows you to fly in any direction with no restrictions.
+This is balanced by generally claustrophobic level design, wide open areas filled with swarms of enemies, and the lack of auto-aim when firing your laser.
+(Hint: Don't blindly fly in to any wide-open spaces.
+Ever.)